 With increased market integration, electrical power can flow from areas where it is cheap to produce to areas where it is more highly valued.
-Therefore the aim is to make European electricity markets more integrated.
+Therefore, the aim is to make the UK and NI electricity markets more integrated.

 The integration of RES and other forms of low carbon generation significantly increases the power exchange opportunities across the region.
-Differences in national targets combined with varying availabilities of renewable sources across Europe will lead to greater penetration of RES in certain areas compared to others.
-Therefore, there is a need to reinforce the transmission networks between and within European countries to obtain these economic benefits.
+Differences in national targets combined with varying availabilities of renewable sources across Great Britain and Europe will lead to greater penetration of RES in certain areas compared to others.
+Therefore, there is a need to reinforce the transmission networks between and within NI, GB and European countries to obtain these economic benefits.